peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* The product of the two decimal numbers.
+* The product of the two numbers, that is, this arbitrary-precision decimal floating-point number times another arbitrary-precision decimal floating-point number.

 **Throws:**